ABOUT WILLS & PROBATE

 Often there is a threshold of ‘value’ that must be reached to require probate.
 For example, if the deceased may have left money in a sole bank account, the bank may require a grant of probate to release the funds for distribution by the Executor.
 Similarly, if they owned shares, the trading platform may require probate to transfer ownership.

-For smaller assets, a death certificate or Will may be sufficient, how it is crucial to check the requirements for each state and governing body.
+For smaller assets, a death certificate or Will may be sufficient, but it is crucial to check the requirements for each state and governing body.

 Applying for probate